dalgaaf/storage2day-2020-ceph-security/markdown/proactive-counter.md

 ### Ceph Manager

-* Monitor loading of modules
+* Monitor loading of modules on start
 * Ensure only root/ceph user can access the module directories
 * Use MAC to control access to modules
-* run ceph-mgr in a container
+* Run ceph-mgr in a container

 ### TODO:
-* add verification of modules
+* Verification of modules?

 <!-- .slide: data-state="normal" id="proact-20" data-timing="20s" data-menu-title="Proactive: Defects" -->